 For example, check out one of Typeform's web page.
 Their logo is visible, and their fonts and color palette are consistent.
 Typeform is also renowned for the friendly, conversational tone they transmit in their surveys, and this voice comes through in their website copy as well.

 This issue is a doozy, and it's one of the first things that will turn visitors off once they arrive at your interface.

 Whether you're optimizing the usability of a website, an app, or something completely different, make sure that everything loads and works correctly in as little time as possible.
 As a general rule, everything should be loaded in 2-3 seconds.
 That's not much time.
 However, unfortunately, every second of loading time after 2 seconds results in increasing bouncing rates.

-In the same vein, you need to make sure your interface loads well and looks great across different devices.
-It's 2021, so it's likely that people will be accessing your interface from a variety of screen sizes.
+You need to make sure your interface loads well and looks great across different devices in the same vein.
+It's 2021, so people will likely be accessing your interface from a variety of screen sizes.
 Be sure to optimize it for different devices with that in mind, as this will result in a product with great (and flexible) usability.